Nickels & Noses By Milburn

 caused pastors to spend more time worrying with goats than feeding the sheep.

-experienced.
-These dry, dead bones can’t hear, yet the pastor must keep preaching
+which Ezekiel experienced.
+These dry, dead bones can’t hear, yet the pastor

-to enjoy what they really detest.
-They watch the clock on Sunday morning,
+They merely pretend to enjoy what they really detest.
+They watch the clock

 church there is constant wrangling, gossiping, backbiting, lying about each